USCIRF Urges Upgrading Security in Iraq for Christians and Other Imperiled Religious Communities

 Rock-cut temple in Capadocia

-Patriarch Bartholomew, the leader of the Orthodox Christian Church, feels
+Patriarch Bartholomew, the leader of the Orthodox Christian Church, feels"crucified" living in Turkey under a government he says would like to see

 his nearly 2,000-year-old Patriarchate die out.